Container demo: simple container from scratch

 • make run

-As soon as the image is running, please validate by calling the following command in the local shell.
-The command:
+As soon as the image is running, please validate the outcome by calling the following command in the local shell.
+The command is using shell, but you can also open the URL on your local browser:

 <html><body style="font-family: sans-serif">Hello World!</body></html>

-Please note that in order to use this image on a hardware platform other than amd64 you will have to use docker buildx in order to build it for multiple platforms.
+Please note that in order to use this image on a hardware platform other than your system’s host CPU architecture (amd64 for Intel/AMD CPUs, arm64 for Apple silicon Macs), you will have to use docker buildx in order to build for multiple platforms.
 This could look like this:

 # build an image and push it into a registry